TV-Rename/Website/_manual/tips-tricks.md

 ## Tips from our users

-* You can change the behavior of some earlier versions Windows 10 regarding mapped drives.
+* You can change the behavior of some earlier versions of Windows 10 regarding mapped drives.
 In the registry under:

   **HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System**